COMPSYS302/project-deep-neural-network-python-dnn_team_20/README.md

 ## Installation

-To get started with theSign Language Recognition System, make sure you have **Python** installed on your machine.
+To begin using the Sign Language Recognition System, make sure you have the correct prerequisites and dependencies installed on your machine.

 Follow the steps below to set up and run the project:

 1. **Clone the repository**: